rosman21/tauri-nextjs-template/README.md

-## Tauri app with next js
+# Tauri + nextjs + tailwind + typescript

-use the branch with-app-directory to leverage app directory with nextjs
+use the branch [https://github.com/rosman21/tauri-nextjs-template/tree/with-app-directory](with-app-directory) to leverage app directory with nextjs

+## Issue

+Hot reload is not working for some reason